-With the increased number of crews, heats and finals were conducted with the finalists listed below.
-The heats were conducted on 11th May and the finals on 13th May.
+With the increased number of crews, heats and finals were conducted for the ninth Head of the River with the finalists listed below.
+The heats were conducted on 11th May and the finals on 13th May 1876, all on the Upper Yarra.

 Two matters of controversy surrounded this race this year.
 Firstly Scotch claimed that it did not need to row the heats as title holder.
 This was naturally ignored by the other schools.
 Secondly, one of the terms of the Sumner Cup was that the crews had to be under 19 as at 1st January in the year of the race.
 One of the Scotch crew did not match that date.
-This was resolved at another time.
+This was resolved.

 Geelong Grammar competed well despite it being reported that their Captain of Boats, C N Armitage withdrew due to a bereavement in his family and G M Smith broke down.